oceanprotocol/docs/discover/glossary.md

 <summary>H2O</summary>

 [H2O](https://www.h2odata.xyz/) is a decentralized protocol that introduced the first non-pegged stable asset, $H2O.
-Initially, it is backed by the OCEAN token but there are plans to be backed by other data tokens.
+Initially, it is backed by OCEAN but there are plans to be backed by other data tokens.

 The H2O non-pegged stable asset is a friendly fork of RAI.
 Whereas RAI uses ether (ETH) as its asset for collateral, H2O uses OCEAN.
 The price of H2O is managed by an algorithm that rebalances to bring the redemption price close to the market price and participants are incentivized to aid in this process.
 Traditional stable assets are pegged to a price such as 1 USD.
 In contrast, RAI (and soon H2O) are free-floating but typically settle around a price; for RAI this has been \~$3.